myaut/dtrace-stap-book/book/kernel/sched.md

 Note that when manager wokes up, it has maximum priority: 59 but being put to the queue tail.
 After that worker thread is being queued because `cpu_runrun` flag is being set (note `rr` change), number of runnable processes increases up to two.
 After 1.8 ms manager surrenders from CPU, and worker regains control of it.

-In _concurrency_ experiment, on the opposite we will have two threads with equal rights: they both will occupy as much CPU as they can get thus being _worker_ processes.
+In the _concurrency_ experiment, on the opposite we will have two threads with equal rights: they both will occupy as much CPU as they can get thus being _worker_ processes.
 Experiment configuration is shown in the following file:

 ````` experiments/concurrency/experiment.json